paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 # [fit] :muscle:

 ^
-...but hopefully if you're ever called upon to integrate with libraries from other languages, you're now armed with enough information about your options to know how to start, but more importantly...
+...but hopefully if you're ever called upon to integrate with libraries from other languages, you're now armed with enough information about your options to know how to start.<br />
+But more importantly, with more knowledge about Bitcoin addresses...

 ---
 [.hide-footer]